Tldr: Peter Thiel pitch deck example for founders to learn from

 Barriers to entry

-Yet again feel is combining three points that he wants to make which is the defense ability or barriers to entry, exit plan as well as a sales plan.
+Yet again Peter is combining three points that he wants to make which is the defensibility or barriers to entry, exit plan as well as a sales plan.
 This is frankly a bit mind-boggling.

 He states that they have three barriers to entry which is the intellectual property, distribution as well as network effects.
 These are all very good defensibility factors, however intellectual property is really defensible as you do not have the budget to defend it.